 apiGroup: rbac.authorization.k8s.io

-Works because Okta puts naxslabs-admins in the token’s groups claim, the API server reads it, and matches it against this binding.
+This works because Okta puts naxslabs-admins in the token’s groups claim, the API server reads it, and matches it against the binding.
 No changes to RBAC needed when switching from cert auth to OIDC.

 Onboarding New Users

-New users get a pre-configured kubeconfig distributed to them — nothing to set up manually.
-They run kubectl get pods, a browser opens, they login with their Okta credentials, and they’re in.
-The kubeconfig contains the issuer URL and client ID but neither is sensitive — there’s no client secret in this setup.
+New users get a pre-configured kubeconfig — nothing to set up manually.
+They run kubectl get pods, a browser opens, they log in with their Okta credentials, and they’re in.
+The kubeconfig contains the issuer URL and client ID, but neither is sensitive — there’s no client secret in this setup.

-Store the kubeconfig in Vault and users pull it themselves:
+Store the kubeconfig in Vault so users can pull it themselves:

 # Admin stores it